 There are two bishops per player, one in black and the other in white chessboard squares.
 They can move diagonally on any number of squares of the same color they belong to.

-The rook is also two chess pieces per player, and they can move only vertically or horizontally along any number of empty squares on the chessboard.
+The rook is also two chess pieces per player, and they can move only vertically or horizontally along any number of empty squares on the chess boards.

 The queen can move horizontally, vertically, or diagonally along any number of empty squares on the chessboard and is one of the most powerful metal chess pieces in the game.
 However, every player gets only one queen.